Analyzing Hertz Global (OTCMKTS:HTZGQ) & HyreCar (NASDAQ:HYRE)

 HyreCar has lower revenue, but higher earnings than Hertz Global.
 HyreCar is trading at a lower price-to-earnings ratio than Hertz Global, indicating that it is currently the more affordable of the two stocks.

-0.1% of Hertz Global shares are held by institutional investors.
-Comparatively, 45.7% of HyreCar shares are held by institutional investors.
-0.4% of Hertz Global shares are held by company insiders.
-Comparatively, 14.7% of HyreCar shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+0.1% of Hertz Global shares are owned by institutional investors.
+Comparatively, 45.7% of HyreCar shares are owned by institutional investors.
+0.4% of Hertz Global shares are owned by insiders.
+Comparatively, 14.7% of HyreCar shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-Hertz Global has a beta of 1.24, indicating that its share price is 24% more volatile than the S&P 500.
-Comparatively, HyreCar has a beta of 2.88, indicating that its share price is 188% more volatile than the S&P 500.
+Hertz Global has a beta of 1.24, indicating that its stock price is 24% more volatile than the S&P 500.
+Comparatively, HyreCar has a beta of 2.88, indicating that its stock price is 188% more volatile than the S&P 500.

 Analyst Ratings

-This is a summary of recent ratings and price targets for Hertz Global and HyreCar, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Hertz Global and HyreCar, as provided by MarketBeat.

 |Sell Ratings